emqxarchive/emqx-docs-en/source/config.rst

 Set the overall logger level, including the primary logger level and the logger handlers to file and console.

+Use :ref:`command_log` to change logger level for each handler.

 Configs for log files
 ---------------------